-- When you take a personal loan from a loan provider, it does not require collateral.
+When you take a personal loan from a loan provider, it does not require collateral.
 Therefore, no one will come to seize your personal assets if you default.
 However, you should avoid defaulting because it can damage your credit score.

-- Most banks offering personal loans check the borrower’s credit score to determine the interest rate and personal repayment ability before approval or rejection.
+Most banks offering personal loans check the borrower’s credit score to determine the interest rate and personal repayment ability before approval or rejection.
 A higher credit score can get you a lower interest rate.

 If you opt to use a personal loan for education, the loan payment is likely to start the month after the approval.
 Therefore, you should be prepared to start paying the loan and stick to the agreed schedule for the entire loan term.

 Things to Understand Before Applying for a Student Loan in Singapore

 When applying for a student loan in Singapore, it might be easy to ignore the fine details since payment is likely to start several years down the line.
-However, this is the wrong approach because the loan is likely to greatly impact your finances.
+However, this is the wrong approach because the loan will likely significantly impact your finances.
 If you fail to follow the agreed payment schedule strictly, you risk getting slapped with huge penalties.

 Here are the main things that you need to understand before applying for a student loan in Singapore.

 The interest rate of the student loan is the cost of the credit.
 It is the amount charged on the principal and is part of the total amount payable.
 The best student loan is the one that has a low-interest rate.

-When checking the interest rate, it is important to follow the APR (annual percentage rate) instead of the monthly rate to get a better picture of the cost of a student loan.
+When checking the interest rate, it is important to follow the APR (annual percentage rate) instead of the monthly rate to get a better picture of the cost of the student loan.

 This is the amount of time that you need to clear the loan.
-The maximum loan limit in Singapore is about 10 years, but this depends on the bank.
+The maximum loan limit in Singapore is typically around 10 years, but it can vary depending on the bank.
 The loan tenure is very important because it also determines the amount payable.